Veneration, Worship, and Iconography

 By Fr.
 Mark Perkins

 Editor’s Note: In this series, Fr.
 Mark Perkins responds to Fr.
 Ben Jefferies’ essay “All That Is Not True About Nicea II,” his latest salvo in our ongoing discussion of the invocation of the saints.
-Having grounded iconography in the theology of the Incarnation, Fr.
+Having grounded iconography in the theology of the Incarnation in Part 1, Fr.
 Mark here argues for iconographic veneration of our Lord.
 Read Part 3 here.
 Part 4 here, Part 5 here, and Part 6 here.

 I previously argued that iconography affirms and extends the Incarnation, that an icon of our Lord mysteriously portrays God in Christ, and that the iconodules were right about not simply the propriety but the Christological necessity of iconography.
 I will explain and qualify that last and most polemical claim in future essays; here I want to unpack further implications of the first two claims.
 Specifically I intend to summarize the classical position on iconographic devotion and veneration versus worship.

 Once again I am not directly responding to Fr.
 Ben Jefferies’ essay “All That Is Not True About Nicea II” but am instead continuing to lay theological groundwork for doing so in future installments — and once again I expect Fr.
 Jefferies will agree with much of what follows.